MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/migration-interop-guidance-for-teams-with-skype.md

 5. Interop between Teams and Skype for Business users is only possible *if the Teams user is homed online in Skype for Business*.
 The recipient Skype for Business user can be homed either on-premises (and requires configuring Skype for Business Hybrid) or online.
 Users who are homed in Skype for Business on-premises can use Teams in Islands mode (defined later in this doc), but they cannot use Teams to interop or federate with other users who are using Skype for Business.

 6. To upgrade a user to Teams (i.e., grant them TeamsUpgradePolicy with Mode=TeamsOnly), the user must be homed online in Skype for Business.
 This is required to ensure interop, federation, and full administration of the Teams user.
-To upgrade users who are homed on-premises, use `Move-CsUser` from the on-premises admin tools to first move the user to Skype for Business Online:
+To upgrade users who are homed on-premises, use `Move-CsUser` from the on-premises admin tools to first move the user to Skype for Business Online.
+For details see [Move users between on-premises and cloud](https://docs.microsoft.com/en-us/skypeforbusiness/hybrid/move-users-between-on-premises-and-cloud).
+In summary, there are 2 options:

     - If you have Skype for Business Server 2019 or CU8 for Skype for Business Server 2015, specify the `-MoveToTeams` switch in `Move-CsUser` to move the user directly to Teams.
     - Otherwise, after `Move-CsUser` completes, assign TeamsOnly mode to that user using either PowerShell or the Teams Admin Center.